Co-founder at Movinhand & Enrollhand

 If you don’t have social media accounts, start now!
 Facebook and Twitter pages are easy and free to set up.
 Running them effectively doesn’t have to be difficult either, as long as you have the right advice!

-4. Expand awareness about your program offerings
+4. Expand awareness of your program offerings with digital marketing

 It’s amazing how many programs schools are able to offer nowadays.
 This is particularly true in trade schools.
 Your courses are your features, and you need to promote them individually!